rchipman/wp-starter/README.md

-Be sure to update the 'wordpress' submodule vie command line after forking this repo.
+Be sure to update the 'wordpress' submodule via command line after forking this repo.